SmartArduino/gitnova.github.io/docs/WSeries/W800/Docs/APP_Develop/Android/Android_SDK.md

 本方法用来设置 AP 的 SSID。

-原型：
+Prototype：

 public void setSsid(String ssid);

-参数：
+Parameter：

 ssid：AP 的 SSID；

-#### 2.3.2 setPassword 方法
+#### 2.3.2 setPassword Methods

-本方法用来设置 AP 的密码。
+This method is used to set the AP password.

-原型：
+Prototype：

 public void setPassword(String password);

-参数：
+Parameter：

-password：AP 的密码；
+password：The AP password;

-#### 2.3.3 setBssid 方法
+#### 2.3.3 setBssid Methods

-本方法用来设置 AP 的 BSSID，本方法适用于隐藏 SSID 的 AP 配网的情况，可以通过设
+This method is used to set the BSSID of AP.
+This method is suitable for AP network with SSID hidden

-置 BSSID 和 Password 来配网。
+Set BSSID and Password to configure the network.

-原型：
+Prototype：

 public void setBssid(String bssid);

-参数：
+Parameter：

 bssid：AP 的 BSSID；